chrisnoonan98675/site/README.md

     code goes here
     {% endhighlight %}

+## Mini TOC

+The mini TOC is an automatically generated table of contents that appears at the top right of pages with more than three headings.
+To prevent the mini TOC from being added to a page, put `no_mini_toc: true` in the page's front matter.

+## Breadcrumbs

+Breadcrumbs are automatically generated and appear at the top left of pages that use the `page` layout (by default, all topics).
+To prevent the breadcrumbs from being added to a page, put `breadcrumbs: false` in the page's front matter.

 ## Manual HTML anchors

-Do not manually insert HTML anchors directly above headings, like this:
+Do not manually insert HTML anchors directly above headings in Markdown files, like this:

       <a name="upgrade_to_450"></a>
       ### Upgrading to XL Deploy 4.5.0 ###